sergio11/voice_passport_architecture/README.md

 ## UML Diagram Explanation for VoiceIDVerifier DApp Deployed on Polygon PoS

+The UML diagram provides an overview of the VoiceIDVerifier decentralized application (DApp) deployed on the Polygon Proof of Stake (PoS) blockchain network.
+This diagram illustrates the key components, interactions, and workflows involved in the authentication process within the DApp.

 <img width="auto" src="./doc/VoiceIdVerifierDapp.svg" />

 ## The Vector Database: A Core Element, Why QDrant? 📊